smithclay/sayeasy/README.md

 # sayeasy

 RESTful wrapper around say.js.
-Runs on Mac OS X.
+Runs on Mac OS X. Useful for text-to-speech notifications in a continuous integration environment.

 ## Getting Started
 Install the module with: `npm install sayeasy`